 Studio photographers will appreciate that the Panasonic GH5 (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GH5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Sony A7 III Manual.
+Further information on the features and operation of the GH5 and A7 III can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Sony A7 III Manual.

 So how do things add up?
 Is the Panasonic GH5 better than the Sony A7 III or vice versa?
 The listing below highlights the relative strengths of the two models.